maysara-elshewehy/io/docs/Bytes/api/instant.md

     - `comptime _it` : `Types.cbytes`

-        > The input to clone.
+        > The input to instant.

 <div align="center">